kiquetal/aws-pro-readiness/resources/learn.catrill/network-and-hybrid.md

     Global Accelerator is a networking service that sends your user’s traffic through Amazon Web Services’ global network infrastructure, improving your internet user performance by up to 60%.

+    Moves the AWS network closer to customers.
+    Connections enter at edge using anycast IP addresses.
+    Transit over AWS backbone to 1+ locations.
+    Can be used for NON HTTPS( TCP or UDP) traffic.

+### IPSEC VPN Fundamentals

+    Has two main phases: IKE phase 1 (slow) and IKE phase 2 (fast) IKE phase 1: Authentication and key exchange
+    Using Asymmetric encryption to agree on, andcrate a shared symmetric key.

+    IKE phase 2: Fast & Agile
+    Uses the keys agreed in phase 1 to create a secure tunnel.
+    Create IPSEC CA and IPSEC tunnel.

+  Policy-based VPN
+  rule sets match traffic => a pair of SAs different tules/security settings

+  Route-based VPN
+  target matching (prefix)
+  matches a single pair of Sas